typst-community/rowmantic/src/rowtable.typ

   )
 }

-/// An expandcell is a `table.cell` that expands its colspan to available width
+/// An expandcell is a `table.cell` that expands its colspan to available width.
 /// The expandcell can be passed alone as a row, or should be placed inside a row markup block.
 ///
-/// - args (arguments): `{table.cell}` arguments. colspan and rowspan are not permitted.
+/// - ..args (arguments): `table.cell` arguments. colspan and rowspan are not permitted.
 /// - body (content): cell body
 #let expandcell(..args, body) = {
   assert("colspan" not in args.named())